payu-india/CMS-Chatbot/reference/payment links/manage-payment-links/create-payment-links.md

 > 📘 Notes:
 >
 > * The access token with the scope as **create_payment_links** is required on the header.
-For more information on getting the access token, refer to [Get Token API - Payment Links](ref:get-token-api-payment-links).
+For more information on getting the access token, refer to [Get Access Token](ref:get-token-api-for-payment-links).
 > * To create a seamless eNACH payment link, the **enforcePayMethod** parameter must be passed with "enach" as the only method.

 <Accordion title="Sample request" icon="fa-upload">